joaquinrodfer/Radio-Player/README.md

 # Music Player

-This is a fully functional design of a web music player component.
+This is a fully functional design of a web radio player component.
 ## Table of contents

 - [Overview](#overview)